nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 ### PluginConfig

-* **ClearPluginShadowDirectoryOnStartup** This setting expects a boolean value.
-Set it to **`true`** if you want to clear the `/Plugins/bin` directory during application startup.
-* **CopyLockedPluginAssembilesToSubdirectoriesOnStartup** This setting expects a boolean value.
-You might want to set the value to **`true`** if you want to copy "locked" assemblies from `/Plugins/bin` directory to temporary subdirectories during application startup.
 * **UseUnsafeLoadAssembly** This setting expects a boolean value.
 You might want to set the value to **`true`** if you want to load an assembly into the load-from context, bypassing some security checks.
-* **UsePluginsShadowCopy** This setting expects a boolean value.
-You might want to set the value to **`true`** if you want to copy the plugins library to the `/Plugins/bin` directory on application startup.

 ### WebOptimizer